FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural.md

 HRTF are generally mesured at 1 or 2 meters of the listener.
 In the reality, the HRTF are changing with the distance between the source and the listener, especially when sources are closed.

-The Near Field Binaural tends to recreate close HRTF, with an additionnal filter set applied.
+The Near Field Binaural tends to recreate close HRTF, with an additional filter set applied.

 ### Spherical head model